 All candidates are notified of the result of the examination by email.
 Such notification will normally be sent within two weeks of the examination unless the result is the subject of a complaint.

 Candidates are offered the opportunity of one re-sit at no charge if they fail the exam.
 The re-sits are arranged with a member of the Training Team.
 If the re-sit is not successful we recommend the candidate takes further training before trying again.
 If they would like to re-sit a further time, then there is a charge associated with this.
 There is no limit to the number of times a candidate can re-sit.

-If a delegate feels that fairness process has not been correctly applied, they may make use of the appeals procedure.
-CIBSE Training will ensure that the person decision-making in the appeals process should be different from those involved in the original discrepancy.
+If you would like to make an appeal against the examination results or process, you are able to make use of the appeals procedure.
+CIBSE Training will ensure that the person decision-making in the appeals process will be different from those involved in the original discrepancy.

 - The appellant will be informed in writing of the outcome of the appeal.

-- If a delegate feels there may be a mistake in the exam questions.
+- A delegate feels there may be a mistake in the exam questions.